 I had it reupholstered in Lee Jofa’s Watersedge to match my headboard, which I wrote about here.

 Apparently, I lucked out when it came to parental cast-offs… This blue silk damask Hickory Chair settee dates to the early 1970’s.
 Due to its diminutive size, once they had no room for it, it came with me in all my tiny apartments in my 20s and 30s.
-My first Boston apartment was a teeny-tiny studio in this recently renovated building on Beacon Hill in Boston.
+My first Boston apartment was a teeny-tiny studio on Beacon Hill in Boston.
 This loveseat was my only seating aside from the twin bed and tiny dining table and chairs.
 I used to curl up and nap on this little guy.

 By the time I moved into my Duxbury townhome (a little over 20 years ago!) this loveseat was faded to a pale nasty blue and was literally shredding.
 Time for a makeover!
 I still have it in my Nook Cottage living room, but the lighting was better in the old place and I love how the back looks.
 When I originally reupholstered the tattered blue silk with the green “Les Insectes” fabric from Robert Allen (now discontinued), I estimated that a new Hickory Chair loveseat in a comparable fabric would have been over $4,000.00.
 I recall paying $1,350.00 for the fabric and labor (retail price, it was before I was in the business).
 Today I think we’d be looking at $6,000.00 for new and $2,500.00 for reupholstered.